Kikadass/POLARIS_Robot_Manager/README.md

 ## Behavior Trees

-It would be benefitial to add Behavior Trees to the Robot Status Manager, as it can easily become overcomplicated with if statements, when its functionality grows, taking care of all other possible scenarios the robot could be involved in.
+It would be benefitial to add Behavior Trees to the Navigation Manager, as it can easily become overcomplicated with switch cases, when its functionality grows, taking care of all other possible scenarios the robot could be involved in.
+Also, the main decision making to start moving should probably be moved to a separate higher level class.
+That way, the robot behaviour is dealt by a separate decision making package, while the navigation has only navigation decisions to make, to decide how to move.

 ## Config Management